Interfaith Center Staff

 Abby came to the Center after proudly working in intergroup relations and public policy for over two decades at the Jewish Community Relations Council of Greater Philadelphia.
 Her work as Associate Executive Director and Director of Interreligious Relations entailed striving to enhance interfaith understanding, resolve issues among religious groups, and develop numerous models for dialogue – especially among Muslims, Christians and Jews.

-From 2004-2009, Abby served as a professional consultant for the Experiment in Congregational Education, working with synagogues in New York to re-imagine their models of Jewish education.
 In 2010-11, she served as a Technical Advisor to non-profits in the West Philadelphia Economic Recovery Coalition program.
 Abby received her BA from Lafayette College in Pennsylvania and her MSW from Yeshiva University’s Wurzweiler School of Social Work in New York.

 Marjorie Scharf joined the staff of the Interfaith Center in the spring of 2005 to create an Interfaith Youth Service Learning Initiative, later named Walking the Walk (WTW).
 What began as a single Walking the Walk group made up of 15 high school youth, grew to 6 groups with 450 participants over the past 7 years.
 While developing the Walking the Walk curriculum and leadership training program, getting more congregations and community partners on board, supervising the Group Leaders and fundraising , her favorite part of her work is getting to know the WTWers.
 Marjorie is very excited to be Group Leader of the new Central Philadelphia WTW Network, in addition to her other responsibilities.